The EI dictionary

 Oasis: a room that is free of air pollution, usually a bedroom.
 Typically has furniture and bedding of natural materials, no carpets and minimal storage of clothes, etc. See also: sleeping cage.

 Offgassing: chemical fumes released from some material or a person.
-People with MCS often leave new purchases outside or in a special room or shed to offgas before taken into the living space.
+People with MCS often leave new purchases outside or in a special room or shed to offgas before taking them into the living space.
 Heat increases offgassing and thereby shortens the time before the item can be tolerated.
-Persons with chemicals stored in them can be offgassed by sweating (sometimes using a sauna).
+Persons with chemicals stored in them can sometimes be offgassed by sweating (sometimes using a sauna).

 Perma-chemmed: some item that cannot be detoxed by any means without destroying it.
 Clothing that has been treated with dryer sheets are often perma-chemmed.